 Ex-Disney animation director Richard Rich made this animated feature in 1994, which adapts the plot (though not the music) of the ballet Swan Lake.Odette and Derek are betrothed royalty of neighboring kingdoms, though it isn't until they're grown that they actually fall in love.
 Too bad that first, Derek doesn't know what he loves about her besides her beauty, which upsets her, and second, the evil Rothbart — banished from her kingdom years ago for practicing the "Forbidden Arts" — kidnaps her.When she refuses to marry Rothbart and make him king, he curses her to become a swan during daylight hours and moonless nights.
-The remorseful Derek seeks and finds her, but with Rothbart staying one step ahead of the lovers — and One-Winged Angel, too — invoking the Curse Escape Clause is not easy, even with Talking Animal friends helping them out.While no blockbuster, it did spawn three sequels: The Swan Princess II: Escape from Castle Mountain (1997), The Swan Princess: The Mystery of the Enchanted Kingdom (1998), and The Swan Princess Christmas (2012).
-The first pits them against Rothbart's old partner Clavius, the second against his mentor Zelda, and the third against a resurrected Rothbart.
+The remorseful Derek seeks and finds her, but with Rothbart staying one step ahead of the lovers — and One-Winged Angel, too — invoking the Curse Escape Clause is not easy, even with Talking Animal friends helping them out.While no blockbuster, it did spawn four sequels: The Swan Princess II: Escape from Castle Mountain (1997), The Swan Princess: The Mystery of the Enchanted Kingdom (1998), The Swan Princess Christmas (2012), and The Swan Princess: A Royal Family Tale (2014).
+The first pits them against Rothbart's old partner Clavius, the second against his mentor Zelda, the third against a resurrected Rothbart, and the fourth against talking squirrels.
 Poor Odette keeps getting turned into a swan and back again the whole way.

 Amusing Injuries: The animals, fairly often - after they steal the map from the tower, for example.
 The human characters generally don't get these, with the notable exception of one point in the opening montage where you have the main characters - including Odette - as kids getting involved in a goofy and haphazard accident and cutting away to the group of them in the traditional amusingly exaggerated slings and bandages.